-Living Z urban growth areas identified in the District Plan shall not be developed for urban purposes until an operative Outline Development Plan for that area has been included within the District Plan and adequate infrastructure and servicing is available.
+Greenfield urban growth areas identified in the District Plan shall not be developed for urban purposes until an operative Outline Development Plan for that area has been included within the District Plan.
 Each Outline Development Plan shall:

-- Be prepared as a single plan for any identified Outline Development Plan area identified on the Planning Maps and Appendices. - Be prepared in accordance with the matters set out in Policy B4.3.7. - Take account of the Medium Density and Subdivision Design Guides.
+- Be prepared as a single plan for any identified Outline Development Plan area identified on the Planning Maps. - Be prepared in accordance with the matters set out in Policy 4.3.7 below. - Take account of the Medium Density and Subdivision Design guidelines.